 Things To Do In Trinidad Cuba

-There are tons of things to do in Trinidad, we’d suggest staying at least 2 nights and possibly longer if your Cuba travel plans allow.
+There are tons of things to do in Trinidad, we’d suggest staying at least two nights and possibly longer if your Cuba travel plans allow.
+Once you are here, you’ll know why we suggest longer here.
+There is easily enough in Trinidad to fill 5 days to a week in Trinidad.
 Here are our top things to do in Trinidad.

 1. Stroll Through Plaza Mayor

 The Plaza Mayor is the heart of Trinidad.
 Like many Spanish colonial cities, the plaza is the center of the city with green spaces and stunning churches.
-There are many restaurants that fill the buildings surrounding the square making it a great place to base yourself near.
+There are many restaurants that fill the buildings surrounding the square, making it a great place to start your adventure.

 2. Palacio Cantero (Museo Historico Municipal)